drinferno2001/ASA_REUSE/README.md

 # ASA 5505 RE-PURPOSING

+## TLDR - WHERE AM I NOW (5/12/2025)?

+- Looking into using the ASA's hardware debugger to see if I can load a 16-bit Hello World bootloader (it's not feasible but I want to see if it's even possible)
+- Looking into seeing how I can modify the ASA firmware image to include custom code (involves stripping it down to the bare minimum to be recognizable by ROMMON)
+- Looking into CPU protected mode and how I would need to write code that handles that (second priority to above point as forcing
+ROMMON to load code is needed first).

 ## Purpose And Initial Premise

 The purpose of this project is to see whether I could run Mikrotik's Router OS (or any custom code) on a locked-down ASA 5505.